 Our brains are made up of complex interactions between neurotransmitters.
 They carry out the transfer of information from one area of the brain to another, sending signals out to the rest of the body,

 This chemical reaction is kept at an equilibrium.
-Everything is connected together, so if you increase or decrease one neurotransmitter, it will affect all the others as well.
+Everything is connected, so if you increase or decrease one neurotransmitter, it will affect all the others as well.

 Modafinil causes a shift in this neurotransmitter balance.

-Once the modafinil is metabolised and cleared from the body, neurotransmitter levels will return to baseline.
+Once the modafinil is metabolized and cleared from the body, neurotransmitter levels will return to baseline.